mkuthan/mkuthan.github.io/_posts/2024-09-12-fundamentals-of-software-architecture.md

 ## What's the difference between static and dynamic connascence

-* Static connascence occurs at the source code level and can be identified by examining the code itself
+* Static connascence occurs at the source code level, and developers can identify it by examining the code itself.
-* Dynamic connascence is related to the runtime behavior of the system and can only be identified during execution, for example order of calls
+* Dynamic connascence is related to the runtime behavior of the system and developers can only identify it during execution, such as the order of calls.

 ## What's the strongest form of connascence

-Connascence of Identity, this occurs when many components must reference the same entity, meaning any change to the identity of that entity requires changes across all components that reference it.
+Connascence of Identity: This occurs when many components must reference the same entity, meaning any change to the identity of that entity requires changes across all components that reference it.
+For example, if the format or structure of the entity identifier is changed from a numeric to an alphanumeric code, you need to update every module that references this entity.

 ## What's the weakest form of connascence

 Connascence of Name, this occurs when many components must agree on the name of an entity.
 For example, if the name of a method changes, all references to that method must also be updated.
+Usually straightforward to manage and refactor with IDE.

-## Which is preferred within a code base—static or dynamic connascence
+## Which is preferred static or dynamic connascence

-Static connascence refers to dependencies that can be checked at compile time, such as type checking and method signatures.
+Static connascence refers to dependencies that the compiler can check at compile time, such as type checking and method signatures.
 Dynamic connascence, on the other hand, involves dependencies that are only checked at runtime, such as dynamic method calls or reflection.

-Static connascence is preferred over dynamic connascence within a code base.
+In a code base, it's preferable to use static connascence over dynamic connascence.

 ## Give an example of an operational characteristic